 Biodiversity Fair: An interactive showcase of the diverse flora and fauna of North East India.

-Tribal Dress March: A fashion show with a difference as various tribes showcase their distinct dresses, headgear and jewellery on the ramp.
+Tribal Dress March: A fashion show with a difference as various tribes showcase their distinct dresses, headgear, and jewelry on the ramp.

 Storytelling with Sound and Light Show: To be held at twilight, using the Sacred Forest as a backdrop, this exceptional show will be a once in a lifetime experience.

-Indigenous Terra Madre 2015 will be held in Shillong, Meghalaya from the 3rd – 7th November.
-It is a global congregation of Indigenous Peoples sharing their knowledge on traditional food ways, along with their musical, cultural and weaving traditions.
+This festival in 2015 will be held in Shillong, Meghalaya from the 3rd–7th November.
+It is a global congregation of Indigenous Peoples sharing their knowledge on traditional foodways, along with their musical, cultural and weaving traditions.

 This is a guest post by Amrita Ravimohan for IndiTales.